git-commit-100/ReactRefresher/readme.md

 ## Contributing

-If you have suggestions or improvements for the course materials, feel free to contribute by submitting a pull request.
+If you have suggestions or improvements for the source code, feel free to contribute by submitting a pull request.
 Your contributions are greatly appreciated!